mitra42/webForth/docs/Memory Handling.md

 for example if CELLL=2 and MEM = 32 then two 16 bit cells fit in each memory slot.
 Usually an alignment is done, so that if CELLL is 2 then it always starts on an even border, but this depends on memory efficiency and (may) not be done if MEM=8.
-The actual packing and unpacking are done by a class that, the defaults are in index.js but alternatives can be passed to the Forth constructor for special needs.
+The actual packing and unpacking are done by a class that, the defaults are in `index.js` but alternatives can be passed to the Forth constructor for special needs.

-For example Flash8_32 is a 8 bit wide memory array for holding 32 bit cells which uses a `Uint8array`.
+For example Flash8_32 is an 8 bit wide memory array for holding 32 bit cells which uses a `Uint8array`.

 There may be future experimentation to experiment with different ways of handling memory, or managing a large virtual memory space on a smaller device.